vakokako/gnome-shell-extension-alt-tab-scroll-workaround/README.md

-# GNOME Shell Extension Alt-Tab Scroll Workaround
+# GNOME Shell Extension Alt+Tab Scroll Workaround

 Temporary fix for a bug that buffers the scroll between different windows (e.g., Chrome and VS Code)